 - Premier: Any range

-Select the date range and click Email Download Link.
+Select the date range (up to 90 days in the future) and click Email Download Link.
 You will receive an email with a link to download the report.
 Note: The link expires after 2 hours.

 What is a CSV file?